hardwario/docs/chester/catalog-applications/chester-current.md

 :::tip

-The current probes require a 5 V power supply (generated using the boost converter on **CHESTER-K**) during the measurement cycle.
+The current probes require a 5 V power supply (generated using the boost converter on **CHESTER-K1**) during the measurement cycle.
 The boost converter and the power rails to each channel are software-controlled, so **CHESTER Current** can operate as a low-power device powered by the battery.
 Of course, the measurement interval plays a key role in the battery lifespan.

 :::